-Strategic Plan Headline Community Results: Children regularly access behavioral health providers, identified herein, for Family Strengthening services, in a total amount not to exceed \$3,254,155.00, for a term of 12 months, commencing August 1, 2020, and ending July 31, 2021; authorization to add two additional 12-month renewals to align with the funding cycles for the broader parenting initiatives; and request a waiver of the formal competitive procurement process.
+- Strategic Plan Headline Community Results: Children regularly access behavioral health care; children are supported by nurturing and involved parents; children are ready for kindergarten; students are succeeding academically; children behave appropriately in schools, homes and communities; and youth successfully transition to adulthood. - Recommended Action: Authorization to negotiate and execute contract renewals with eight providers, identified herein, for Family Strengthening services, in a total amount not to exceed \$3,254,155.00, for a term of 12 months, commencing August 1, 2020, and ending July 31, 2021; and authorization to add two additional 12-month renewals to align with the funding cycles for the broader parenting initiatives. - Budget Impact: Funding in the amount of \$3,254,155.00 for this resolution is allocated for FY 2019-2020 and is projected to be available in FY 2020-2021.